Wild Park Rainscape - the details

 Mosquitoes are more likely to be attracted to features like open water butts, blocked roof drainage gullies or other small stagnant water-containing features occurring in or around the garden.

 We are designing this area to promote a greater biodiversity and a balanced habitat.
-Mosquitos are a natural part of the ecosystem and many species such as bats, birds, other invertebrates and amphibians, plus dragon fly nymphs predate on them.
+Mosquitos are a natural part of the ecosystem and many species such as bats, birds, other invertebrates and amphibians, plus dragon fly nymphs are their natural predators.
 Their larvae are often eaten by other living things within a balanced habitat, and this will be the objective of any permanent or temporary waterbody design.

 Safety by design